What Your Students Will Learn

 Students will be able to do everyday math for the home and workplace.
 Students learn fundamental numeracy, including number operations and number sense; measurement and geometry; data analysis, statistics, an probability; and algebra, functions, and patterns.
 The focus of mathematics lessons is on application of math concepts and conceptual understanding.
-More about GED Academy math.
+More about Essential Education math.

 Students learn how to make sense of and think through basic science concepts in everyday life.
 Students will learn how to read, understand, and utilize scientific texts, diagrams, charts, and graphs.
 Lessons focus on comprehension, analysis, application, and evaluation of science ideas in Earth and space science, physical science, and life science.
-More about GED Academy science.
+More about Essential Education science.

 Language Arts, Reading

 Students will be able to read everyday work, school, and home texts, as well as prose, drama, and poetry.
-The language arts, reading portion of GED Academy focuses on comprehension, analysis, evaluation, and synthesis of texts.
+The language arts, reading portion focuses on comprehension, analysis, evaluation, and synthesis of texts.
 Students examine fiction and non-fiction texts, including drama, poetry, prose fiction, workplace documents, and argumentation.
-More about GED Academy reading.
+More about Essential Education reading.

 Language Arts, Writing

 Students will be able to communicate in their everyday life through clear writing in the home and workplace.
-In the GED Academy writing lessons, students will learn basic mechanics, usage, sentence structure, and organization.
-Students will also learn how to write an essay.
+Writing lessons teach students basic sentence mechanics, usage, structure and organization.
 Writing is approached as a communication tool, and students will learn how clear and cogent writing helps in their everyday lives.
-More about GED Academy writing.
+More about Essential Education writing.